Log Index¶

 index; -

-After enabling an index, subsequent logs will be saved in that index again.
+After enabling an index, subsequent logs will re-enter this index for saving.

-Click the Edit icon under the Options menu on the right side of the log index to edit the created log index.
-In the figure below, after the current index index.da
+Click the Edit icon to modify already created log indices.
+As shown in the figure below, after the current index index.da

 as datakit

-will match and be saved in the first matching index.
+will be matched and saved in the first applicable index.

-Note: Changing the storage strategy will delete the data in the index, please proceed with caution.
+Changing the storage strategy will delete data in the index, please proceed with caution.

-Click the icon under the Options menu on the right side of the log index to delete the created log index.
+Click the icon to delete the created log index.

-Note: Deleting an index will also delete the log data in that index.
-If there are no other matching indexes, subsequent reported log data will be saved in the default index default
+After deletion, the log data in this index will also be deleted.
+If no other indices match, subsequent reported logs will be saved in the default default

-If the index being deleted has been authorized for query by other workspaces, they will no longer be able to query that index after deletion.
+If the deleted index was authorized for querying by another workspace, the other workspace will no longer be able to query this index after deletion.

-After deleting the log index, you can create an index with the same name as needed.
+After deleting a log index, you can create an index with the same name if needed.

-Note: Logs will flow into the first matching index, and changing the index order may cause logs to change their flow direction.
+Logs will flow into the first matching index.
+Changing the index order might cause logs to change their flow direction.